CyclotronResearchCentre/bidsme/README.md

 - Subject and session selection, corresponds to *selection* section of configuration file
     * `--participants` space separated list of participants to process.
 Listed participants are concidered after the bidsification, with `sub-` prefix
-    * `--skip-in-tsv` switch that scips participants that already present in destination
+    * `--skip-in-tsv` switch that skips participants that already present in destination
     * `--skip-existing` switch that skips participants with corresponding folders existing in destination
     * `--skip-existing-sessions` same as above but for sessions
-- General options, nonexisting in configuration file:
+- General options, non existing in configuration file:
-    * `--dry-run`, run in the simulation mode, without writting anything outside the logs
+    * `--dry-run`, run in the simulation mode, without writing anything outside the logs

 The full list of commands parameters can be seen using `-h` option: